In 2013, the Texas Legislature passed a bill concerning school safety, in particular, how teachers and

 The cost for this training is $200.00 per person (you provide a handgun and ammo), and the class

 size is strictly limited to 6.
 There are no other fees.

-McKinney Firearms Training is the first company in the Dallas area to be certified by DPS to
+McKinney Firearms Training is one of a very few companies in the Dallas area to be certified

 by DPS to offer this training.
 Due to the setup and time requirements, these are only scheduled in response